microsoft/onnxruntime/docs/reference/ort-model-format.md

 When converting from ONNX to ORT format, the potential optimizations are identified (1) and their effects are saved alongside the graph (without those optimizations applied) in the ORT format model.
 Later, when loading the ORT format model with saved runtime optimizations, the effects of potential optimizations are applied (2) if the potential optimizations are still applicable.

-In a reduced size build, only enough implementation to support (2) is needed, reducing the graph optimizers' binary size.
+In a reduced size build (an [extended minimal build](../build/custom.md#minimal-build)), only enough implementation to support (2) is included, reducing the graph optimizers' binary size.

 Note that saving runtime optimizations is optional.
 Alternatively, it is possible to save a fully optimized ORT format model, but the graph's optimizations would be more hardware-dependent and less flexible at runtime.